Add

 take on the "role" of the character their piece represents.
 In the case of

-DUNGEON, the players take on the roles of fighters, wizards, and elves exploring
+Dungeon, the players take on the roles of fighters, wizards, and elves exploring

 a dungeon in the quest for gold.
-In the case of ESCAPE FROM NEW YORK, the
+In the case of

-players all take on the role of Snake Plisskin -- with only one player
+players all take on the role of Snake Plisskin - with only one player

 representing the "real Snake."
 That player being the one who finishes the game.